 So, if you had stake in Citigroup for its substantial dividend pre-2008, with all things considered at the time, it would be obvious to sell this stock after it had been cut.

-If the dividend payout ratio increases or decreases ~10% or more in a short-period of time, for example in 1-2 weeks or less, you may want to consider selling your dividend-paying stock.
+If the dividend payout ratio increases or decreases ~10% or more in a short-period of time, you may want to consider selling your dividend-paying stock.

 The dividend payout ratio can be calculated (in two ways) using the formula below: